ava-labs/teleporter/README.md

 The token bridge also supports "multi-hop" transfers, where tokens can be transferred between spoke chains.
 The multi-hop transfer first transfers the token from the origin spoke chain to the hub chain, where token balances are updated, and then triggers a second transfer to the final spoke chain.

 In addition to supporting basic token transfers, the token bridge contracts offer a `sendAndCall` interface for atomically bridging tokens and using them to interact with a smart contract on the destination chain of a given transfer.
 If the call to the recipient smart contract fails, the bridged tokens are sent to a fallback recipient address.
-The `sendAndCall` interfaces enables the direct use of bridged tokens in dApps on other chains, such as performing swaps, using the tokens to pay for fees when invoking services, etc.
+The `sendAndCall` interface enables the direct use of bridged tokens in dApps on other chains, such as performing swaps, using the tokens to pay for fees when invoking services, etc.

 A breakdown of the structure of the contracts that implement this function can be found under `./contracts` [here](./contracts/README.md).